jeanoza/ft_transcendence/README.md

   - [x] create User then send cookie for auth(No redirection but send cookie with access token in response)

-  - [ ] add Note module, entity, service and controller
+  - [x] add Note module, entity, service and controller

+  - [ ] verify bug in Note CRUD

+  - [ ] put loggedIn guard?

+  - [ ] to implement swagger to make simple dto code

 - Database: